Back

 Nearby vendors

-Super U supermarket in Saint Mere Eglise, 7-10 minutes by car from the castle
+Super U supermarket in Saint Mere Eglise, approximately 7–10 minutes by car from the castle

-Leclerc supermarket in Carentan les Marais, 7-10 minutes by car from the castle
+Leclerc supermarket in Carentan les Marais, approximately 7–10 minutes by car from the castle

-Carrefour supermarket in Carentan les Marais, 7-10 minutes by car from the castle
+Carrefour supermarket in Carentan les Marais, approximately 7–10 minutes by car from the castle

 Organized trips & deliveries

-Grocery shopping trips on Monday and Thursday mornings where residents can join or place online orders for pickup.
-Thursday trips include visits to the local farmer's market for fresh produce followed by supermarket shopping.
+Organized grocery shopping trips on Monday and Thursday mornings.
+Residents can join in person or place online orders for pickup.
+Thursday trips include a visit to the local farmer's market for fresh produce, followed by a supermarket run.

 Activities